apache/ignite-website/howto.md

-I change structure of the project in last commits.
-Now, html files are generated to repository root folder.
-I wrote small documentation about working and building of the project.
-I apologize in advance, because English is not my native language.

 Working with the site is simple.
 The repository has already configured task-manager gulp.js (https://gulpjs.com/).
 If a new developer starts work, then he needs to do the following:
 - install node.js, version 13.2 or higher (need supports for ES imports), and npm.
 - open the root directory of the repository and install all dependencies with the `npm install` command